-Applications define task queues in a configuration file called
+Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 For Java apps, this file is stored in the application's